Pakistanis in India

-Pakistanis in India primarily consist of Pakistani Hindus and Sikhs who seek Indian citizenship and permanent settlement in India.

-However, by extension, this figure also includes ethnic Pakistanis who migrated to the Dominion of India from Pakistan following the Partition of British India in 1947.
-Others include Muslim Pakistani nationals who desire Indian citizenship or seek to work in India as expatriates.
+Pakistanis in India primarily consist of Pakistani Hindus and Sikhs who seek permanent settlement in the Republic of India via Indian citizenship.
+Others include Muslim Pakistani nationals who desire Indian citizenship or seek to work in the Indian Republic as expatriates.
 In December 2015, Anglo–Pakistani singer Adnan Sami became a naturalized Indian citizen after living in India on an extended visitor visa since 2001.
 The state of Maharashtra has witnessed a six-fold increase in applications for Indian citizenship from Pakistani nationals following the relaxation and simplification of immigration rules in December 2017.
 The primary purpose of these applications was a result of cross-border marriages, which have resulted in spouses waiting for citizenship for close to a decade.

 Additionally, there are also an estimated 761 Pakistani nationals imprisoned within Indian jails, most of them serving their terms on charges of espionage and terror-related crimes.

 There are an extensive number of Pakistanis illegally overstaying in India.
 In 2017, 250 illegal Pakistani immigrants were deported from India.

+According to a report in the Pakistani newspaper Dawn, over 5,000 Pakistani Hindus migrate to India annually as refugees.